MaxLeap/Docs/en/Android/Guide/CloudData.md

 });
 ```

-If you only want to get a subset of the chained list, please add more constraints to getQuery
+If what you need is just a subset of the list, you can add more constrains to the LCQuery object returned by getQuery, which will be impossible for taking `List` as property.e.g.
-如果您只想获取链表的一个子集合，您可以添加更多的约束条件到 getQuery 返回 LCQuery 对象上（这一点是直接使用 List 作为属性值做不到的），例如：

 ```java
 LCQuery<LCObject> query = relation.getQuery();